 Requirements and Guidelines for Selection of Peer Mentors for Undergraduate Teaching

 - A student must have taken the course which they would teach or a higher level version of the course (e.g. peer mentors for 106 may have completed BISC 306 instead, peer mentors for 104 must have completed either BISC 207 or BISC 208).

 - A grade of B or better must have been earned in the course.

 - All students accepted for undergraduate teaching must have a GPA of at least 3.00 in Biology courses and a 2.75 GPA overall.

-- Students who wish to teach in a specific course are encouraged to speak with the professor in charge of that course.
-The Undergraduate Program Director will examine the student's record for the above criteria.
+- The director for BISC422 will examine the student's record for the above criteria.
 A student whose record is satisfactory will be referred to appropriate faculty members for placement into specific lab sections.

 Questions?
 Contact the BISC 422 director, Professor DeVito at email@example.com